 - Gastrointestinal complaints – Bloating, flatulence or digestive problems.

-Menopausal symptoms also include tinnitus, which was initially not seen as a relevant post-Covid complaint.
-And it may not be at all, because just like the other complaints, it also fits with the menopause and even more with post-vax.
-And I am not surprised if it also occurs with one of those other 'misunderstood diseases'.
+Menopausal complaints also include tinnitus, which was initially not seen as a relevant post-Covid complaint.
+And it may not be at all, because just like the other complaints, it also fits with the menopause and even more so with post-vax.
+And I wouldn't be surprised if it also occurs in one of those other 'misunderstood diseases'.

 Risers or hot flashes

-Most complaints are reduced between the first and the second measurement.
-This is reassuring in view of the possible genetic misery from the Vandenbossche scenarios, the DNA pollution, etc., because you would expect that to be more stubborn, or even increasing complaints.
-The decreased complaints now seem to be transient.
+Most complaints have reduced between the first and second measurement.
+That is reassuring in view of the possible genetic misery from the Vandenbossche scenarios, DNA pollution, etc., because you would expect more stubbornness, or even increasing complaints.
+The decreased complaints now appear to be temporary.

-However, there are also some risers, complaints that were more often than in the first measurement – and that is all the more worrying.
-With an increase of 10%, the biggest riser is: Menstrual complaints among female participants between 18-50 years of age.
+However, there are also some risers, complaints that were more often were mentioned than in the first measurement - and that is all the more worrying.
+With an increase of 10%, the biggest increase is: Menstrual complaints among female participants between 18-50 years of age.
 From 28% to 31%.

 So almost one in three women who reported post-Covid are still experiencing problems with their reproductive system a year after the first measurement and it is becoming more rather than less.